Looking for an amazing San Blas trip? This article explores everything you need to know about the islands!

-Not really, despite what some people say, the Panama City to San Blas trip is fairly easy… As we said above you do have to get up very, very early, and it takes 4 to 5 hours to arrive the islands, but it isn’t that hard or even dangerous.
-The boat ride is rather pleasant and the 4×4 leg of the trip is more fun than anything else really.
+Not really, despite what some people say, the Panama City to San Blas trip is fairly easy… As we said above, you do have to get up very, very early, and it takes 4 to 5 hours to arrive at the islands, but it isn’t that hard or even dangerous.
+The boat ride is rather pleasant, and the 4×4 leg of the trip is more fun than anything else, really.

 Is it possible to start the trip to San Blas other than in Panama City?

-How many days should I go to San Blas?
+How many days should I stay in the San Blas?

 This is a difficult one… I believe that the ideal is spending 3 days in San Blas.
-This means spending two nights in the islands.
-You have time to see the islands, do a full day trip, have a kind of Robinson Crusoe experience and even have time to relax and do absolutely nothing…
+This means spending two nights on the islands.
+You have time to see the islands, make a full day trip, have a kind of Robinson Crusoe experience, and even have time to relax and do absolutely nothing…

 Is a day trip to San Blas worth it?

-However, we need to reinforce that doing a day trip to San Blas should be a last resort option!
+However, we must reinforce that making a day trip to San Blas should be a last resort option!
 Two or three days in San Blas are a much better option.

 Which are the best San Blas islands?

-We haven’t been to all the islands, obviously… but we can give you our insight on the ones we know.
+Obviously, we haven’t been to all the islands, but we can give you our insight into the ones we know.

 - Chichime island is the biggest island we have visited and the furthest from Carti.
 It probably has the most impressive water and some nice snorkeling spots.
-The beach is bigger than in the other islands and there’s a beautiful lagoon close.
-This island seems to be able to accommodate any kind of traveler, families, couples and solo travelers.
+The beach is bigger than on the other islands, and there’s a beautiful lagoon close.
+This island seems to be able to accommodate any kind of traveler, families, couples, and solo travelers.

-- Diablo island is about 25 minutes from the Port and right in front of Perro Chico and close to some other small islands.
-This island has some impressive views and snorkeling spots, particularly close to the sunken boat.
-We felt that Diablo island had a younger crowd and a little of a party vibe.
+- Diablo island is about 25 minutes from the Port and right in front of Perro Chico, and close to some other small islands.
+This island has impressive views and snorkeling spots, particularly close to the sunken boat.
+We felt Diablo island had a younger crowd and a little party vibe.
 Unfortunately, some parts of the island weren’t that clean…

 - Perro Chico is a small island next to Diablo island and the Shipwreck offering great snorkeling.
-A big advantage of this island is that if you want to have a change you can easily go to Diablo.
+A big advantage of this island is that if you want to have a change, you can quickly go to Diablo.

-- Aroma (or Ansuelo) Island is the closest, the smallest and the cleanest of islands on this list.
-You can circle the island in about 2 or 3 minutes, it doesn’t have more than 100 meters of diameter.
-The water is fabulous and with some nice snorkeling spots right on the beach.
-This is where we actually slept and we really enjoyed our private, very rustic, cabin by the sea;
+- Aroma (or Ansuelo) Island is the closest, the smallest, and the cleanest of islands on this list.
+You can circle the island in about 2 or 3 minutes; it doesn’t have more than 100 meters in diameter.
+The water is fabulous, with some nice snorkeling spots on the beach.
+This is where we actually slept, and we really enjoyed our private, very rustic cabin by the sea;

 How are the accommodations in San Blas?

 You should know that the San Blas islands aren’t Resort-islands.
 If you are looking for 5-star services, don’t go to San Blas, they don’t have it.
-Moreover, tourism is somewhat new to the Guna and they are still learning the best way to provide good services and developing the infrastructures.
+Moreover, tourism is somewhat new to the Guna, and they are still learning the best way to provide good services and develop the infrastructure.

-There are amazing beaches all around the world, but going to San Blas is more than that, it’s having an adventure (yet relaxing) in picture-perfect islands with amazing beaches.
+There are excellent beaches worldwide, but going to San Blas is more than that; it’s having an adventure (yet relaxing) on picture-perfect islands with amazing beaches.

-In the islands there are usually 3 options of accommodation:
+On the islands, there are usually 3 options for accommodation:

 - a big shared hut for several travelers.
 It can be as big as 10 or 12 people;